India

 Varanasi highlights North India travelinmypocket

-When reading about the sights in North India and browsing photos, you have probably come across Jaipur, the pink city.
-Jaipur is one of the main attractions of the state of Rajasthan, partly thanks to its many rose-coloured buildings.
-In Jaipur you will find the famous Palace of the Winds, Hawa Mahal.
-The building is filled with small windows that allow air to flow through, keeping the interior cool.
-Through these windows, the Maharaja’s wives could observe life on the streets without being seen themselves.
-The Amber Fort, also known as Fort Ajmer, is also well worth a visit.
-Built in 1592, it is enormous, with beautiful gardens and no fewer than five large courtyards.
-In 2013, the Amber Fort was added to the UNESCO World Heritage List.
+When reading about the sights in North India and browsing photos, you have probably come across Jaipur, often called the Pink City.
+Jaipur is one of the major highlights of the state of Rajasthan, thanks in part to its many rose colored buildings that give the city its distinctive look.
+One of Jaipur’s most famous landmarks is the Hawa Mahal, also known as the Palace of the Winds.
+The facade is filled with hundreds of small windows designed to let air circulate and keep the interior cool.
+From behind these screens, the Maharaja’s wives were able to watch daily life on the streets below without being seen themselves.

-Avoid animal suffering and do not ride an elephant to the entrance of Amber Fort.
-Do not let the touts convince you with stories about new rules for elephant rides.
-It is true that the animals are now allowed to carry two people uphill a maximum of five times a day, but that does not make it acceptable.
-As long as tourists continue to participate, nothing will change.
-Better think twice.
+Avoid contributing to animal suffering and do not ride an elephant up to the entrance of Amber Fort.
+You may hear stories from touts about new rules that supposedly make elephant rides acceptable.
+While it is true that elephants are now limited to carrying two people uphill a maximum of five times a day, that does not make the practice humane.
+As long as visitors continue to participate, nothing will change.
+It is worth thinking twice and choosing a more responsible way to visit.

 Fort Ajmer Pink City Jaipur things to see in North India travelinmypocket